CEE 492: Data Science for CEE, Fall 2024

 4. The deadline for the worksheet review is usually a couple of weeks after class, so it is okay to wait until you’re feeling better to complete it.
 However, we do have a pretty hard end of the semester at the beginning of December, and things can start to pile up if you fall behind.
 Come talk to me if that becomes an issue.

-Homeworks and Exams
+Homeworks and Quizzes

-Homeworks and Exams will be done through PrairieLearn.
-In assigning these types of homeworks and exams, I’m placing emphasis on mastery.
+In assigning these types of homeworks and quizzes, I’m placing emphasis on mastery.
 The idea is to keep doing questions until you master the underlying concept or method.
 Once you do, you should be able to answer these questions very quickly.

 Homeworks